ghidora77/GEE_Labs_Website/docs/A03-IntrotoGEE.md

     3

 To begin using the cloud computing resources of GEE, we have to call upon the server side.
 Let's say we want to import an image collection.
 In the snippet below, there is an `ee` before the `ImageCollection` constructor.
 In simple terms, this signals to Earth Engine that we will be using its resources.
-Without that indicator, GEE will cede operations to the JavaScript and process within the browser.
+Without that indicator, GEE does not play a role in operations.

 ```python
 sentinelCollection = ee.ImageCollection('COPERNICUS/S2_SR')
 ```

-Over time, you will gain experience understanding the role of working with JavaScript on the `client` side and the `server` side, but the main point in this section is that when programming, we will be building 'packages' that draw upon GEE resources to complete their operations.
+Over time, you will gain experience understanding the role of working with `client` side and the `server` side operations, but the main point in this section is that when programming, we will be building 'packages' that draw upon GEE resources to complete their operations.

 An extension of this topic is listed [here](https://developers.google.com/earth-engine/guides/client_server), along with discussions of some specific programming topics (mapping instead of looping) - it might be advanced, but the bottom line is understand that the `client` and `server` work together to create an output.

 #### JavaScript
 The intent of this course is not to teach the intricacies of programming within JavaScript.
 JavaScript is the core language for web development and many of the tutorials and resources you might find online will not be directly relevant to the type of JavaScript that you will need to work in Earth Engine (e.g., React, JQuery, dynamic app development).
 JavaScript was chosen because it is an extremely popular language (~97% of websites use it in some fashion) and as an object-oriented language, it is well-suited to pair objects (in this case, imagery provided by Google Earth Engine) with methods (such as using the `reduce()` function to summarize the analytical information from a processed image).